 Skip to Content

-Massey University’s Diploma in Meat Technology is for those working in the meat industry as a process supervisor, foreperson or skilled process worker, and those that aspire to be a plant manager, production manager, meat marketer, or compliance manager.
+Massey University’s Diploma in Meat Technology is for those working in the meat industry as a process supervisor, foreperson or skilled process worker, and those who aspire to be a plant manager, production manager, meat marketer, or compliance manager.

 The programme will increase your technological and scientific knowledge so you can make informed decisions to improve process efficiency and product quality and ultimately enhance or maintain company competitiveness.

 Massey University offers the only Diploma in Meat Technology in New Zealand at NZQA level 5 and one of only two such programmes in Australasia.
 We have been teaching meat technology since 1968.

 The diploma includes field trips and practical work in laboratories, both of which take place during the contact workshops.

 There may be a possibility for contact workshops to be delivered in other New Zealand centres, dependent on student numbers and geographic location of enrolled students.

-Our staff have many years of experience in the industry and can draw on colleagues’ expertise across Massey University’s Institute of Veterinary and Biomedical Sciences, School of Engineering and Advanced Technology and Institute of Food Science and Technology.
+Our staff have many years of experience in the industry and can draw on Massey University’s expertise across Massey University’s veterinary, engineering, technology and food,

 We have listened to industry feedback and reduced the amount of time you need to spend at the Manawatū campus.

 There are two contact workshops per course, one at the start and one at the end.
 The closing contact workshop ends with a three-hour morning exam.
 On the afternoon of the same day, the following day the opening block course of the next course starts, cutting down on accommodation and transport costs and time away from work.